fadyabirached/employee-attrition/README.md

 I refined the dataset and systematically experimented with multiple model architectures and decision thresholds, iteratively tuning hyper-parameters to identify the best-performing model for this task.

+Every detail about the work is documented in the notebook.

 ---

 ## 📊 Dataset